Backlash (2003)

-The 2003 Backlash was the fifth Backlash professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
-The event took place on April 27, 2003, at the Worcester Centrum in Worcester, Massachusetts.
-It was the first Backlash event held under the WWE name after the promotion was renamed from World Wrestling Federation (WWF) to WWE in May 2002.
-The concept of the pay-per-view was based around the backlash from WrestleMania XIX.
-It was the last Backlash event to be sponsored by Castrol GTX since the event's debut.
+The 2003 Backlash was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the fifth annual Backlash and took place on April 27, 2003, at the Worcester Centrum in Worcester, Massachusetts, held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
+The concept of the event was based around the backlash from WrestleMania XIX.

+This was the first Backlash held under the WWE name after the promotion was renamed from World Wrestling Federation (WWF) to WWE in May 2002.
+It was also the last Backlash to feature multiple brands until 2007, as beginning with Bad Blood in June, all monthly PPVs outside of the "Big Four" (WrestleMania, SummerSlam, Survivor Series, and Royal Rumble) became brand-exclusive until brand-exclusive PPVs were discontinued after WrestleMania 23 in April 2007.
+The event grossed US$450,000 with 10,000 ticket sales and had a 0.67 buyrate.

 The main event and featured match of the Raw brand was the encounter of Goldberg and The Rock, where Goldberg, in his first WWE pay-per-view, defeated The Rock by pinfall, following a spear and a Jackhammer.
 The featured match on the undercard was a WWE Championship match from the SmackDown! brand, between John Cena and the reigning champion, Brock Lesnar, where Lesnar defeated Cena by pinfall after an F-5.
-The other predominant match on the undercard was a six-man tag team match from the Raw brand, between the team of Triple H, Ric Flair, and Chris Jericho facing Shawn Michaels, Kevin Nash, and Booker T. Triple H, Flair, and Jericho won the match by pinfall, after Triple H hit Nash with a sledgehammer.
+The other predominant match on the undercard was a six-man tag team match from the Raw brand, between the team of Triple H, Ric Flair, and Chris Jericho facing Shawn Michaels, Kevin Nash, and Booker T with Triple H's World Heavyweight Championship on the line.
+Triple H, Flair, and Jericho won the match by pinfall, after Triple H hit Nash with a sledgehammer thus retaining his title.
 The predominant undercard match from the SmackDown! brand was the encounter of the Big Show and Rey Mysterio, where Big Show pinned Mysterio after a chokeslam.

-The event grossed $450,000 with 10,000 ticket sales and had a 0.67 buyrate.
-Following the event, Goldberg began a feud with Chris Jericho.
-At Bad Blood, Goldberg defeated Jericho via pinfall after a Jackhammer.
-Brock Lesnar began a storyline with Big Show over the WWE Championship.
-At Judgment Day, Lesnar defeated Big Show in a Stretcher match to retain the WWE Championship.
-Triple H engaged in a storyline with Kevin Nash over the World Heavyweight Championship.
-At Judgment Day, Nash defeated Triple H via disqualification; due to WWE regulations, Triple H retained the championship.

 Production

 Background

 The event was held at the Worcester Centrum in Worcester, Massachusetts.

-Backlash is a pay-per-view (PPV) event that was established by World Wrestling Entertainment (WWE) in 1999.
-The concept of the pay-per-view was based around the backlash from WWE's flagship event, WrestleMania.
-The 2003 event was the fifth Backlash and featured the backlash from WrestleMania XIX.
-It was scheduled to take place on April 27, 2003, at the Worcester Centrum in Worcester, Massachusetts and featured wrestlers from the Raw and SmackDown! brand divisions.
-It was also the first Backlash event held under the WWE name after the company changed its name from World Wrestling Federation (WWF) to WWE in May 2002.
+Backlash is a professional wrestling pay-per-view (PPV) event that was established by World Wrestling Entertainment (WWE) in 1999.
+The concept is based around the backlash from WWE's flagship event, WrestleMania.
+The fifth event featured the backlash from WrestleMania XIX.
+It was scheduled to take place on April 27, 2003, at the Worcester Centrum in Worcester, Massachusetts and was held for wrestlers from the Raw and SmackDown! brand divisions.
+This was also the first Backlash held under the WWE name after the company changed its name from World Wrestling Federation (WWF) to WWE in May 2002.